Latest

 Commercial / Edinburgh, Scotland / 2019

-Bespoke light design and interior scheme for the refurbishment of the retail unit at Waverley Mall.
-Minimal language of colour and light gave new life to the unused space, serving as a contemporary background for the independent retailers pop-ups.
+GRAS developed a bespoke lighting design and interior scheme for the refurbishment of the retail unit at Waverley Mall.
+Employing a minimal language of colour and light, the design transformed the previously unused space into a fresh and contemporary backdrop.
+This neutral setting highlights the unique character of independent retailers and their pop-up installations, allowing their products to take centre stage.

 Williams & Johnson